andruhon/AndroidReadXLSX/README.md

 #Reading XLSX on Android

-Proof that demonstrates feasibility of reading XLSX files with Apache POI XSSF on Android.
+Proof that demonstrates feasibility of reading and writing XLSX files with Apache POI XSSF on Android.

 This is actually not "out of box" POI, but kind of port.